 Shete Boka National Park

-Make sure to bring good shoes, since you will be walking quite a lot.
+My Tip: Make sure to bring good shoes, since you will be walking quite a lot.
 You should also bring enough water since you will be quite exposed to the elements here.
-For more info on how to get there and entry prices head over here.
+Also, you might get wet at Boka Pistol, so hide your phones.

 The easiest (and only) way to reach Playa Gipy is by car.
 Since most navigation systems don’t know it, I suggest putting Watamula Hole as a reference point.
 This is a famous attraction in Curacao, and there is also a small parking spot right next to the hole.